TheCraftySlayer/prophet_forecast/README.md

 ### Data exclusions

-The preprocessing step removes weekends and county holiday closures from the training set.
-Any days with zero recorded calls are flagged and treated as missing values.
+The preprocessing step now creates a continuous daily index.
+Weekend rows are inserted with zero call, visit and chatbot counts.
+Any zero values on weekdays are flagged and treated as missing so they can be interpolated.
 Call volumes above the 99th percentile are winsorized to reduce the impact of extreme spikes.
 Dummy variables mark periods for notice mail-outs, assessment deadlines, a May 2025 campaign and nearby county holidays.
 Only a 3‑day moving average of visitor counts and raw chatbot